speakeasy-api/developer-docs/docs/gram/host-mcp/deploy-mcp-server.md

 ![MCP server visibility](/assets/docs/gram/img/guides/build-mcp/04-mcp-visibility.png)

-Under the **MCP Installation** section, you can see the MCP server installation details.
-You can also copy the MCP server configuration to your MCP client and choose to use the MCP server with or without authentication.
+Under the **MCP Installation** section, you can edit and copy the MCP installation page and share it with others.

 ## Configure an MCP client